naitik-2006/Team-Blog/interriit.md

 ### The Limitations of Traditional AI Models

 Imagine asking ChatGPT about a niche financial law that was recently passed.
 The model wouldn’t know about it because it was trained before the law existed.
-This is where RAG comes into play.
+Pretraining or finetuning the model is an expensive option.
+This is where **RAG** comes into play.
 Instead of relying solely on pre-trained data, RAG systems retrieve relevant information from external databases or documents and use Large Language Models (LLMs) to generate contextually accurate responses.

 ### Why RAG is Essential